wilsonmar/wilsonmar.github.io/_posts/2014-08-04-linux-bootup.md

 https://learning.oreilly.com/library/view/comptia-linuxlpic-1-portable/9780134692357/ch02.xhtml

-## More on OSX
+## More on macOS

-This is one of a series about MacOS:
+This is one of a series about macOS:

 {% include mac_links.html %}